EVENING – HALF DAY – FULL DAY – MULTI-DAY

 Over the past two and a half decades we have developed a vast array of skills and techniques for fishing the Goulburn from a drift boat.
 While much of it was learned here on our home waters through hard work and trial and error; we are also influenced by our time spent fishing with the best guides in places like Montana, Idaho and Wyoming.
 Fishing for trout from a drift boat in these locations, often for months at a time during the southern hemisphere winter, ensures that we are always evolving and improving what we do as fishing guides.

-Frequently, four or five rods will be rigged to cover the gamut of situations that may arise on the day.
-A float trip on the Goulburn could see you doing everything from stalking a backwater cruiser with a beetle, to nymphing a mid-river gravel bar; from slapping a streamer into an undercut bank, to carefully presenting delicate dries to a fish sipping spent spinners during the evening rise.
+Frequently, four or five rods will be rigged to cover the gamut of situations that may arise.
+A float trip on the Goulburn could see you doing everything from stalking a backwater cruiser with a beetle, to nymphing a mid-river gravel bar; from slapping a streamer into an undercut bank, to carefully presenting delicate dries to a fish sipping spent spinners on the evening rise.

 It really is an exciting river to fish and the challenge of consistently doing well for our clients, every single day; and at all river levels; is what drives our team of guides to constantly produce their best.